symphony-of-empires/symphony-of-empires/game/src/server/global_trade/README.txt

     this matrix stores the cost of the best path from n1 to n2, e.g. M[n1][n2] = some_cost

 Why is this important?
-    The main focus is to determine which countries have been blessed by geography and which ones haven't.
-    Let's take one example, for the sake of simplicity there are only 3 important regions in the world.
+    The main focus is to determine which countries have an easier time buying product according to geography. e.g. assume there are only 3 important regions in the world.
         -USA, Bolivia, and Saudi Arabia are the only regions.
 Only Saudi Arabia produces oil and only USA and Bolivia consume oil.
         -A Global price is a good starting point, but we also need to take into account the cost to transport oil from point A to B
         -USAs cost for oil is lower because its path is entirely over the ocean and shorter